 - Active acne (via non-selective destruction of the oil gland)

-@clinccutis we practice at the highest standards, namely we find the best solution for your skin concerns.
-This means my team & I will choose the best methods or devices for your skin, in some cases Tixel maybe appropriate, whilst in other cases low downtime lasers may give better results.
+@cutis_dermatology we practice at the highest standards, namely, we find the best solution for your skin concerns.
+This means my team & I will choose the best methods or devices for your skin, in some cases, Tixel may be appropriate, whilst in other cases, low downtime lasers may give better results.